pepopowitz/tight-feedback-loops/src/slides/03_tdd.md

 ---
 class: loop

-# The Developer-QE feedback loop
+# The Developer-QA feedback loop

 ![Dev-QA Loop](images/loops/dev-qa.png)

 ???
 So let's take a look at a feedback loop we experience daily.

-This is the loop between developers and QE's.
+This is the loop between developers and QA.

 There are a lot of stops along that loop.